MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 1. Install [Microsoft OLE DB Driver for SQL](/sql/connect/oledb/release-notes-for-oledb-driver-for-sql-server?view=sql-server-ver16#1874) version 18.7.4 on all management servers and the web console server.
 1. Install [Microsoft ODBC Driver for SQL](/sql/connect/odbc/windows/release-notes-odbc-sql-server-windows?view=sql-server-ver16#17106) version 17.10.6 on all management servers and the web console server.
 1. Configure Windows to only use TLS 1.2.
-1. Configure .NET to utilize TLS 1.2 by default.
+1. Configure .NET Framework to utilize higher levels of cryptography by default.

 1. Configure Audit Collection Services if installed.

 > [!NOTE]